SpenceKonde/megaTinyCore/README.md

 **Limited input facilities on PA0 with pin set as UPDI** It has been discovered that as long as the patterns applied to the UPDI pin are not mistaken for a UPDI signal, the pin will still act as a fully functional input - for analogRead(), digitalRead(), and as input0 to CCL0.
 Obviously I cant's

+# A word on terminology ("megaAVR")
+In the official Arduino board definition for their "megaAVR" hardware package, they imply that the new architecture on the megaAVR 0-series parts (which is nearly the same as used on the tinyAVR 0-series and 1-series) is called "megaavr" - that is not an official term.
+Microchip uses the term "megaAVR" to refer to any "ATmega" part, whether it has the old style or modern peripherals.
+There are no official terms to refer to all AVR parts of one family or the other.
+In this document, prior to 2.0.2, we used the Arduino convention.
+As of now we are trying to move away from that, though there are many cases where "megaAVR" is still used.
+Where possible we avoid naming it, but the term "modern AVR" may be used to describe these parts.
+The term "classic AVR" (which is not an official term) refers to any parts with the old-style peripherals.

 # Features

 ### Memory-mapped flash: No need to declare PROGMEM or use F() macro anymore!
-Unlike classic AVRs, on the megaavr parts, the flash is within the same address space as the main memory.
+Unlike classic AVRs, on the these  parts, the flash is within the same address space as the main memory.
 This means pgm_read_*_near functions are not needed to read them.
 Because of this, the compiler automatically puts any variable declared `const` into progmem, and accesses it appropriately - you no longer need to explicitly declare them as PROGMEM.
 This includes quoted string literals, so the F() macro is no longer needed either (as of 1.0.6, the F() macro is a no-op).

 However, do note that if you explicitly declare a variable PROGMEM, you must still use the pgm_read functions to read it, just like on classic AVRs - when a variable is declared PROGMEM on megaavr parts, the pointer is offset (address is relative to start of flash, not start of address space); this same offset is applied when using the pgm_read_*_near functions.
 Do note that declaring things PROGMEM and accessing with pgm_read_*_near functions, although it works fine, is slower and wastes a small amount of flash (compared to simply declaring the variables const).